Best Places to Visit in Nuwara Eliya Best Places to Visit in Nuwara Eliya

 4. Gregory Lake

-Take some time to relax a bit around Gregory Lake, watching people cruise on the lake with their boats and jet skis.
-There are also a few restaurants along the shore, there’s the option to go horse riding, and children can play in the kindergarten. ;-)
+We loved relaxing around Gregory Lake, watching the people cruise on their boats and jet skis.
+There are also a few restaurants along the shore, you can go horse riding, and there’s a kindergarten for children. :-)

 We were here only briefly, but it’s a great spot if you’re already in the area and hoping to grab some lunch with a great view.
 Some good restaurant options are: